Nashik

 Monsoon shuts some vineyard slots; ghat roads slippery.

-How to reach Nashik
+How to Reach Nashik

-Intercity connectivity
+Intercity connectivity and travel options

 Ozar Nashik Airport (limited); Nashik Road railway station; Mumbai linked mainly via NH160 / Mumbai–Nashik expressway corridor; Shirdi ~90 km by road.